Sexual Assault

 Sexual assault lawyers

-The crime of sexual assault is typified in articles 178 to 180 of the Penal Code and punishes those persons who, without consent and using violence or intimidation, attempt against the sexual freedom of the victim.
+The crime of sexual assault is typified in articles 178 to 180 of the Penal Code.
+It punishes those persons who, without consent and using violence or intimidation, attempt against the sexual freedom of the victim.

-It is an intentional crime since the accused is aware that he/she is committing a crime.
+It is an intentional crime since the accused knows he/she is committing a crime.

-It can also be tried as an attempt if the crime has not been consummated, but some of its requirements are met.
+It can also be tried as an attempt if the crime has yet to be consummated, but some of its requirements are met.

 The main rights against which this crime is committed are:

-The main difference of this crime with respect to the crime of sexual abuse is that in the latter there is no violence or intimidation, thus being a milder crime.
+The main difference between this crime and the crime of sexual abuse is that the latter has no violence or intimidation.
+It is a milder crime.

 Elements of a sexual assault crime